Smaug123/WoofWare.Myriad/README.md

     static member DefaultB () = 4
 ```

-and stamps out a `parse` method of this signature:
+and stamps out a basic `parse` method of this signature:

 ```fsharp
 [<RequireQualifiedAccess>]